International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_11_Privacy_Perspective.md

 Although TLS does protect data in transit in an efficient and widely accepted way, it is not the best measure in terms of privacy protection.
 E.g. scinetist were able to identify Google search queries from the size of data TLS protected data packets in the internet due to the still available metadata.
 The need for End2End encryption arises out of the privacy risks mentioned above.
-As Intermediate broker / provider are able to see customer data, it is only prudent to encrypt the data in a way that allows the use for the primary purpose only.
+As intermediate (broker) service providers are able to see customer data, it is only prudent to encrypt the data in a way that allows the use for the primary purpose only.

 ##### Transport Layer Privacy / Source Anonymitiy #####